kine15diagne/Virtual-Banking-Account/README.md

 # Virtual-Banking-Account
 This is an interactive Python console application that simulates a virtual bank account.
-Built with object-oriented programming, it allows users to authenticate using a PIN and perform essential banking operations like deposits, withdrawals, balance checks, and viewing transaction history — all within a friendly command-line interface.
+Built with object-oriented programming, it allows users to authenticate using a PIN and perform essential banking operations like deposits, withdrawals, balance checks, and viewing transaction history, all within a friendly command-line interface.
 Ideal for educational purposes and exploring real-world financial logic in code.
 # Features
 PIN authentication
 Deposit and withdraw money